CIA, FBI, NSA, DIA: What's the difference, and what does each do?

 DIA

-According to its website, the Defense Intelligence Agency provides military intelligence to soldiers and fighters in the field, defense policymakers, officials in the Department of Defense and the intelligence community.
+According to its website, the Defense Intelligence Agency provides military intelligence to soldiers and fighters in the field, defense policymakers, officials in the Department of Defense, and the intelligence community.
 The DIA has become the chief source of foreign intelligence for all combat and combat-related missions undertaken by the U.S. The agency was founded on Oct.
-1, 1961 under the recommendations of then Secretary of Defense Robert McNamara and is currently directed by Lt.
-Gen. Vincent R. Stewart.
+1, 1961 under the recommendation of then-Secretary of Defense Robert McNamara and is currently directed by Army Lt.
+Gen. Scott Berrier.

 The DIA provided intelligence that led to the takeover of the Son Tay prison camp in Vietnam to rescue U.S. prisoners of war in 1970, as well as for the 1983 U.S. invasion of Grenada and the 1993 Operation Restore Hope that sought to capture Somali warlords.